Clear (shampoo)

 Clear is a global brand of anti-dandruff shampoo, the manufacturer is owned by the British-Dutch company Unilever.

 History

 The brand was launched in 1975 as Clinic shampoo until 1981, and re-branded as Clear in 1982.
 Clear shampoo, as traced from its history, is originated from Italy.

 It is sold under the Clear TV Cartoon Commercial name in most certain global countries, also known as Ultrex in Greece, Linic in Portugal and Pure Derm in India.
+The shampoo was launched in the Philippines in July 2007.
 Until 2010, the product was sold in Thailand under the name Clinic Clear, and Clinic before the early 2000s.

 Ambassadors have included Agnes Monica, Cristiano Ronaldo, and Jackson Yee.

 Sponsorship

 Clear sponsored Lotus Renault F1 Team in 2012 and 2013.